Healthy Oatmeal Cookies are the best treat! A Gluten Free Oatmeal Raisin Cookies Recipe everyone will love. Easy to make and delicious!

 You can find substitutions for all of these ingredients below in the green shaded box.

 How to Make Oatmeal Raisin Cookies Healthy

-- Mix together rolled oats, oat flour, baking soda, baking powder, salt, and cinnamon.
+- Mix together oats, oat flour, baking soda, baking powder, salt, and cinnamon.

 - Add remaining ingredients and mix with a large fork or wooden spoon until combined.